mawada-abakar/HackBio-Biocoding-02-2025/README.md

 print(paste("Hamming Distance:", distance)) # Output : "Hamming Distance: 5"

 🤝 Contributing

-If you find any issues or improvements, feel free to submit a pull request or open an issue.
+If you find any issues or improvements, feel free to submit a pull request or open an issue 😊.

-Let me know if you need any modifications! 😊